jafrizzell/moonlights-js/README.md

 TWITCHLIGHTS is a Twitch Chat analytics tool that tracks the usage of any emote, phrase, or sentence throughout a twitch stream.

-## New Features (2023-01-16)
+## New Features (2023-02-25)
-- Allow for multiple streamers to be hosted on the same platform.
-- Clicking on the graph will seek to that timestamp in the embedded VOD.
-- UI improvements:
-    - Datepicker dropdown
-    - Consistent colors in the chart
+ - **NEW!** Skip through the boring parts with the Stream Highlights tab!
+ - **NEW!** Search through a transcript of the stream, produced by OpenAI's Whisper Model
+ - Added welcome popup screen with basic user guide
+ - Site remembers which streamer you were previously looking at when reloading the page
+ - Improved css styling

 ## Planned Features
-- UI improvements, specifically in:
-    - (Potentitially) Collapsable Twitch player
+- Wider release of stream transcription
 - Auto-refresh graph during livestreams
+- Graph view options

 ## History